sam2523/shadcnui-rtl/README.md

 > One-command RTL transformation for shadcn/ui components

 Transform your shadcn/ui components to full RTL support with a single command.
-Perfect for Arabic, Hebrew, Persian, Urdu, and other RTL language applications.
+Perfect for Arabic, Persian, Urdu, and other RTL language applications.

 ## ✨ Features